-5.3.1 Incidence of visual contamination presented at the final carcase inspection point has been recorded since 2013 and are taken as a proxy measure of hygienic production.
+5.3.1 Incidence of visual contamination presented at the final carcase inspection point by the Food Business Operator has been recorded since 2013 and are taken as a proxy measure of hygienic production.
 Scotland has historically recorded lower contamination levels than other UK countries through an active programme of industry and individual plant engagement and ensuring consistency and accuracy of recording through regular assessment and monitoring of the FSS systems applied.
 The Board previously noted that the FSS use of a Scottish average by which to measure performance may give the impression of this being an acceptable target.
 However, plant level management of contamination monitors trends in daily contamination as the primary means of control rather than performance against a Scottish average.

 - 5.3.2 Other EU countries do not record contamination of every carcase, preferring to rely on assurance sampling by the FBO and verification of such during audit.
 Details on contamination in Scotland can be seen in Annex A: Page 5.
-Bovine, Ovine and Porcine contamination levels over the last 4 years can also be seen in Annex A, with the graphs accompanied by narrative detailing levels in Q1 & Q2. - 5.3.3 As the Board will recall, this recording of contamination takes place at the final inspection point before a health mark is applied.
+Bovine, Ovine and Porcine contamination levels over the last 4 years can also be seen in Annex A, with the graphs accompanied by narrative detailing levels in Q3 & Q4. - 5.3.3 As the Board will recall, this recording of contamination takes place at the final inspection point before a health mark is applied.
 As an added assurance we also check a sample of carcases after post mortem inspection to satisfy ourselves that appropriate inspection standards are being applied.
 This is far more rigorous than the previous approach of assurance sampling for a particular period of time.
+It is also worth emphasising that any contamination has to be rectified and re-examined before it can be declared for human consumption.